MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 After these updates, you would be seeing a single entry for each message, regardless of the different post-delivery events that have taken place on the message.
 This could include ZAP, Manual Remediation (which means admin action), Dynamic Delivery etc.

-In addition to showing Malware and Phish threats, we have now updated the information to show Spam verdict associated with an email.
+In addition to showing malware and phish threats, we have now updated the information to show Spam verdict associated with an email.
 Within the email, you will be able to see all the threats associated with the email along with the corresponding detection technologies.
 Each email can have 0, 1, or multiple threats.
 You'll see the current Threats in the Details section of the Email flyout.
 Additionally, for multiple threats (e.g., an email having both Malware and Phish), Detection tech field would give the Threat-Detection mapping, meaning which detection tech led to the identification of the Threat.

 The set of detection technologies has been updated to include new detection methods, as well as spam detection technologies, and aross all the different email views (Malware, Phish, All Email), you'll have the same, consistent set of Detection technologies to filter the results.